kp4md/TunaTinS/README.md

 ## Overview:

-The Tuna Tin S v2.2.1 is a compact, Arduino-based QRP transmitter with:
+The Tuna Tin S v2.3.0 is a compact, Arduino-based QRP telegraphy transmitter with:
 1. Si5351 frequency synthesizer
 2. OLED display (128×64, SSD1306)
 3. EC11 (KY-040) rotary encoder with push-button
 4. TR switch input for transmit mode
+5. Straight key or iambic keyer adjustable from 8 wpm to 40 wpm.
-5. In addition to controlling the Tuna Tin S transmitter frequencies, the software allows the Si5351 to serve as a low-level signal source (VFO) continuously variable from 4 kHz through 225 MHz.
+6. In addition to controlling the Tuna Tin S transmitter frequencies, the software allows the Si5351 to serve as a low-level signal source (VFO) continuously variable from 4 kHz through 225 MHz.
-6. The software incorporates a frequency calibration mode that can achieve 0.1 ppm accuracy over that frequency range.
+7. The software incorporates a frequency calibration mode that can achieve 0.1 ppm accuracy over that frequency range.
 The calibration factor is stored in non-volatile EEPROM memory.
-7. Each of the 15 amateur radio frequency bands defaults to its QRP CW calling frequency upon power up.
+8. Each of the 15 amateur radio frequency bands defaults to its QRP CW calling frequency upon power up.
-8. Each frequency band retains its last used frequency in memory while powered up.
+9. Each frequency band retains its last used frequency in memory while powered up.
-9. The user may define and store a default startup frequency in non-volatile memory.
+10. The user may define and store a default startup frequency in non-volatile memory.
-10. The frequency calibration factor (ppb) and the user-defined default startup frequency are stored in EEPROM memory that retains the data even when the power is off.
+11. The frequency calibration factor (ppb) and the user-defined default startup frequency are stored in EEPROM memory that retains the data even when the power is off.

 ## Notes